‘Success brings unity’: Republicans rally around Trump in Charlotte

 Mr. Trump’s rally-style speech to the delegates previewed the messaging of the convention.

-Later during the convention’s prime-time speeches, the same themes of fighting for law and order, individual freedom and economic prosperity dominated remarks.
+Later, during the convention’s prime-time speeches, the same themes of fighting for law and order, individual freedom and economic prosperity were expected to dominate the remarks.

-Some of the stars form the Trump orbit that took the stage Monday included Nikki Haley, former ambassador to the United Nations, Donald Trump Jr. and Sen. Tim Scott of South Carolina.
+Some of the stars from the Trump orbit slated to take the stage Monday night include Nikki Haley, former ambassador to the United Nations, Donald Trump Jr. and Sen. Tim Scott of South Carolina.

 In his impromptu afternoon speech, the president pledged to fully fund police and promote school choice, expand urban opportunity zones and plant an American flag on Mars.